morgangrace11/kittyFlitter/README.md

 # kittyFlitter
-Reminder / scheduling app for you cats needs.
+Reminder / scheduling app for your cats needs.